learnweb/moodle-repository_owncloud/README.md

 ## Admin Settings

 Firstly, please ensure that the `oauth2owncloud` plugin is configured correctly.
 Otherwise this plugin will not work.
-Repository Plugins are activated under `Site-Administration ► Plugins ► Repositories`.
+Repository Plugins are activated under `Site Administration ► Plugins ► Repositories`.

 ## User View